Tawhid2008/Tawhid2008/README.md

 <h2 align="left">Hi There👋!
-My name is Tawhid Ahmed and  I'm a Fronted developer.</h2>
+My name is Tawhid Ahmed and  I'm a Frontend developer.</h2>

 ###